How To Get Fluffy Hair – Men

 • Long textured hair

-As you can see, a lot of these cuts feature uneven hair lengths, such as long hair on top and short on the sides, or lots of different length layers.
+As you can see, many of these cuts feature uneven hair lengths, such as long hair on top and short on the sides, or multiple layers of varying lengths.

-The key to fluffy hair is uneven lengths and at least 3-4 inches of hair in the areas where you want the hair to have the most volume.
+The key to achieving fluffy hair is to use uneven lengths and have at least 3-4 inches of hair in the areas where you want the most volume.

 Wash Your Hair With Volumizing Shampoo

-So, starting with clean hair is important, and you should wash your hair regularly – as often as you need to prevent it from getting oily and stringy.
+Starting with clean hair is essential, and washing your hair regularly, as often as needed, helps prevent it from becoming oily and stringy.

 Add Post-Shower Texture